sambanova/ai-starter-kit/chat_templates/README.md

 - Load a built-in parser from presets (JSON tools parser, XML tools parser).
 - Or write your own parser methods directly in the UI.

+> Note: Custom parsers run user-supplied Python code.
+To reduce risk, the code is executed with an empty global environment
+> This limits access to the application’s globals, but it is **Not a full sandbox**.
+Only provide code you trust.

 ## 5.4 Add messages and tools